PATIENT SERVICES AVAILABLE VIA SELF REFERRAL

 - sexual health and advice

-WHAT TO DO: Please ring 0300 008 5522, or visit www.clch.nhs.uk/sexualhealthhertfordshire for more information about the local clinics
+WHAT TO DO: Please ring 0300 008 5522, or visit www.sexualhealthhertfordshire.clch.nhs.uk for more information about the local

-DID YOU KNOW: Our local Family Planning Clinic is located in Parkway Health Centre, Birdcroft Rd, and provides full range of family planning services including pills, injections, coils and contraceptive implants.
-PLEASE NOTE THAT WE ALSO OFFER A COMPREHENSIVE COIL/ MIRENA FITTING SERVICE WITHIN OUR PRACTICE.
-The external Family Planning Clinic also provides free emergency contraception, condoms, pregnancy testing, and referrals to pregnancy termination services.
-All services are free and confidential.
-THERE IS A DROP IN CLINIC FOR THOSE UNDER 25.
+DID YOU KNOW: Our in house Family Planning Clinic provides full range of family planning services including pills, injections, coils and contraceptive implants.
+There is also a local external Family Planning service which provides free emergency contraception, condoms, pregnancy testing, and referrals to pregnancy termination services.
+All services are free and confidential

 Podiatry/ foot care - available for certain groups of patients only